asegs/HoboEncampment/README.md

 This means saves are very modifiable for your own experimentation.
 Start a playthrough by loading an old save or making a new game.
 These will be saved to the folder that your game file is in.
 I recommend normal mode for a map, as the values are optimized for a high quality world.
+The first step is finding the character 'G' on your map.
+This is you.
+You cannot leave the map.
 Once you are in, you will move with WASD, followed by the enter key.
 You cannot walk on water, and moving through unimproved land ('%','&','#') will be harder than on paths.
 You will gain one log for each movement on this land, however.
 You may injure yourself crossing unimproved land, but you also may find food.
 Once you cross land enough, it will turn into a basic path. to